Robb-ED/Gentianella-calcis-thesis/Chapter 3/README.md

-# Chapter 3: Stacks of SNPs at the disco: Comparing two SNP discovery approaches using _G. calcis_ genetic data
+# Chapter 3: _Stacks of SNPs at the disco: Comparing Two SNP Discovery Approaches Using_ Gentianella calcis _Genetic Data_

 Here are the data processing methods I used for SNP discovery in "South Canterbury" _G. calcis_ samples using Stacks.
 Demultiplexing, adapter removal and cutside trimming was performed by the Elshire Group using their standard approaches.